 Here are a few of the more common ways to pay for a construction project on your new piece of land:

 → Construction-to-permanent loan.
-Many banks and credit unions offer these types of loans, specifically designed for building a home.
+Many banks and credit unions offer these types of construction loans, specifically designed for building a home.
 Money is paid out as construction progresses, and the loan converts to a traditional mortgage when you move in.

 → Construction-only loan.
 Much like a construction-to-permanent loan, these loans pay for construction of the home as it happens.
 However, it will not convert to a traditional mortgage.
 You’ll need to pay the balance in full at the end of construction, or refinance to a new loan that pays off the construction loan.
 This type is also known as a two-time close construction loan.